NamsyJay/BupaGP/Monitoring.md

 Head over to the Graph tab in your Prometheus UI `(http://localhost:9090)` and paste these to see your system's health:

-Importing from Node Exporter API: Select "Import" on the Dashboard page Select Dashboard ID 1860 (This is the official Node Exporter Full dashboard), and it will automatically populate with all your data.
+Import from Node Exporter API: Select "Import" on the Dashboard page Select `Dashboard ID 1860` (This is the official Node Exporter Full dashboard), and it will automatically populate with all your data.

 ## Basic Queries
 ### 1. Common Metrics to Query